solita/solita.github.com/_posts/2021-10-16-am-i-you-probabilistic-entity-linking.md

 ## Actual entity matching results

 Now that I have a good way to run the matching algorithm and a lot of testing data it is a good time to actually see if I can match some entities.
-Let's first try with an exact match
+Let's first try with an exact match.
+I also added percentages for probability by calculating the maximum possible value and dividing the result's weight with it.

 ```kotlin
 // ----- The weights to use for the fields ------